Virginia Vance

-Virginia Vance (July 1, 1902 - October 13, 1942) was a silent film actress in the United States.
+Virginia Vance (born Dahlie Pears; July 1, 1902 – October 13, 1942) was a silent film actress in the United States.
 She married actor Bryant Washburn.

+Biography

-She was born in Chicago and raised in Toronto, Canada.
+Vance was born Dahlie Pears in Chicago and raised in Toronto, Canada.
 She appeared in some 90 films including comedy shorts, serials, and features including in leading roles.
 She appeared in Cameo Comedies with Cliff Bowes.
 She is knocked over by a custard pie in the 1926 film His Private Life.

 In 1929 she married and left filmmaking.
 She had a daughter.
 She died of heart issues and is buried at Chapel in the Pines cemetery in Los Angeles.